 Education other than at school (EOTAS)

-Alternative provision or ‘Education Other Than at School (EOTAS)’ can be arranged by local authorities or schools for children who don’t attend mainstream school for reasons such as exclusion, school refusal, medical conditions or illness.
+Alternative provision or ‘Education Other Than at School (EOTAS)’ is arranged by local authorities for children who are unable to attend mainstream school for reasons such as exclusion, medical conditions or significant mental health needs.

 Alternative provision for children who are temporarily unable to access mainstream schools in South Gloucestershire is provided by the Pathways Learning Centre (PLC).

-The Pathways Learning Centre provides education and support for children aged between 5-16 years old with varying needs.
-They support children who may be temporarily unable to attend their mainstream school for a variety of reasons.
+PLC is a Pupil Referral Unit (PRU) which operates as a short stay school and provides education and support for children aged between 5-16 years.
+PLC supports children with varying needs who may be temporarily unable to attend their mainstream school for a variety of reasons.
 The majority of children return to their mainstream school, or transition to a new school or setting.

 You can find further information on the Pathways Learning Centre website.